shaanchanchani/Draft-Optimizer/README.md

-Model predicts position of next pick of a snake 12-team fantasy football draft with 48% accuracy with one guess, 81.6% accuracy with two guesses.

-Model trained on every pick from 60 mock drafts done on Fantasy Pros.
-Currently able to predict position of next pick of a snake 12-team fantasy football draft with 48% accuracy with one guess, 81.6% accuracy with two guesses.

-Next Steps:
--Build a dataset containing picks made by only the teams that had the best graded team at the end of their draft.
-This can be used to train a similar but smarter model -Current model makes picks like the average drafter, outputs probabilities of the next pick being each position.
-This means we could use it to simulate mock drafts and use reinforcement learning to make the optimal draft model
--Integrate model to webapp
+#### Current Metrics:

+##### Average Drafter Model
+Trained using every pick from 62 mock drafts.
+Prediction target is position of next picked player.

+Test Accuracy: 49.35%

+Test Accuracy w/ top 2 predictions: 83.97%

+##### Smart Drafter Model
+Trained using every pick made by the teams with the top 4 draft scores at the end of their respective drafts.
+(Same 62 mock draft dataset)

+Test Accuracy: 48.96%

+Test Accuracy w/ top 2 predictions: 82.70%